awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-apigateway-deployment.md

 The `AWS::ApiGateway::Deployment` resource deploys an API Gateway `RestApi` resource to a stage so that clients can call the API over the internet\.
 The stage acts as an environment\.

+**Important**
+If setting when setting `StageName` you require the ability to change the stage configuration after deployment it is strongly recommended that you instead look into using the [`AWS::ApiGateway::Stage`](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigateway-stage.html) resource instead of this as updates are not supported to `StageDescription` when `StageName` is set.

 ## Syntax<a name="aws-resource-apigateway-deployment-syntax"></a>

 To declare this entity in your AWS CloudFormation template, use the following syntax: